-Every six months, the supervisors provide the Director of the Ph.D.
-Program, i.e. the Dean, with an evaluation of the candidate's academic progress and research.
+Every six months, the supervisor provides the Dean, as director of the PhD Program, with an evaluation of the candidate's academic progress and research.
 Based on the evaluation, the Dean decides whether the candidate's academic progress and research are satisfactory or not.

-Ph.D. candidate who fails to secure an approval of his/her detailed dissertation concept within 3 semesters since his/her enrollment is placed on academic probation.
+The PhD candidate who fails to secure an approval of his/her detailed dissertation proposal, within the 3 semesters that follow his/her enrollment, is placed on academic probation.